oliverbenee/wot_inspecting_plants/README - pins, setup.md

 - All dependencies are installed.
 - mysql server is set up with a user 'pi' with password 'foobar' and a database 'itwot' has been created.

+Note, that it may be necessary to conduct at least ONE reading before deploying the system, as it may give a value of 0 from the sensors.